gaetan-warin/AI-VTUBER-Twitch-Companion/README.md

 - **UI Configuration**: User-friendly interface for all settings
 - **Spam Protection**: Built-in protection against message spam and duplicate messages
 - **Input Sanitization**: User input is sanitized to prevent injection attacks
+- **Background Image Selection**: Choose from available background images in the UI

 ## Requirements